-Has your employer failed to pay you minimum wage or overtime or failed to give you meal breaks?
+Has your employer failed to pay you minimum wage or overtime?
+Or failed to give you meal breaks?
 If so, you may be able to recover unpaid wages from your employer, as well as a monetary penalty.
 Below, we explain common wage violations in New York, how to calculate your unpaid wages, and how to pursue your wage claim.

 Employees are entitled to the highest applicable minimum wage, whether it's the federal, state, or local rate.
 New York's minimum wage is significantly higher than the current federal minimum wage of $7.25.
-If you work in New York City or other parts of New York, you are entitled to an even higher rate.
+And if you work in New York City or other parts of New York, you are entitled to an even higher rate.
 Fast food employees are also entitled to a higher minimum wage, depending on location and size of employer.
 (To calculate your minimum wage, use the New York Labor Department’s minimum wage calculator.)

 If you didn’t receive the minimum wage, you can collect unpaid wages from your employer.
 To calculate the amount due, take the difference between your hourly rate and the minimum wage.
 Then, multiply that amount by the number of hours worked.
 For example, if your employer paid you $3 less than the applicable minimum wage for 80 hours of work, you would be entitled to $240.